sweetsmint/Composition_Java/README.md

 name.
 Since the app is already created we'll need to do a find / replace on a few variants of the string "hello" and update a few Docker related resources.

-And by we I mean I c
+And by we I mean I created a zero dependency shell script that does all of the heavy lifting for you.
+All you have to do is run the script below.

+#### Run the